Immigration detention in the United Kingdom

-Immigration detention in the United Kingdom is the practice of detaining foreign nationals for the purpose of immigration control.
+Immigration detention in the United Kingdom is the practice of indefinite detention of both foreign national asylum seekers/refugees and immigrants in purpose-built detention centres for the purpose of immigration control.
 Unlike some other countries, UK provisions to detain are not outlined in a codified constitution.
 Instead, immigration enforcement holds individuals under Powers granted in the Immigration Act 1971 and by the Home Office Detention Centre Rules (2001).
 The expressed purpose of immigration detention is to "effect removal; initially to establish a person's identity or basis of claim; or [implement] where there is reason to believe that the person will fail to comply with any conditions attached to a grant of immigration bail."
 Detention can only lawfully be exercised under these provisions where there is a "realistic prospect of removal within a reasonable period".

 In 2019, a majority of immigration detainees were individuals who were seeking, or had claimed, asylum (58%).
 Other individuals liable for detention include those held while awaiting determination of their right to enter the UK, people who have been refused permission to enter and are awaiting removal, people who have overstayed the expiry of their visas or have not complied with their visa terms, and people lacking the required documentation to live in the UK.

 The British Home Office currently operates one Pre-Departure Accommodation, three residential Short Term Holding Facilities (STHFs), seven Immigration Removal Centres (IRCs) and 13 In-Use Short-Term Holding Facilities which can be used to detain individuals under Immigration Act Powers.
 HM Prisons are also used as settings of detention under Immigration Powers, usually if the detainee was serving a prison sentence which expired.

-The management of a majority of IRCs is outsourced to private companies including Mitie, GEO Group, G4S and Serco.
+The management of a majority of IRCs is outsourced to private companies — typically those with a record or running privatised prisons — including Mitie, GEO Group, G4S and Serco.

 The Nationality, Immigration and Asylum Act 2002 formally changed the name of "detention centres" to "removal centres".